Five and Ten

-Having crossed the poetic bridge, we reach The FABLE, which is set in a place where beggars and poor people go to tell tales.
+Having crossed the poetic bridge, we reach A FABLE, which is set in a place where beggars and poor people go to tell tales.
 Central to those tales is O'Shay, the Irish Shaman, a character that appeals to my Irish nature, and indeed to Ireland, a land of fables itself.
-Once again, E M Schorb's magical heart turns the swirl of the clouds overhead into a white stallion that 'could blow back the floozy wind from Manitoba down to the plains of old Mexico.'
-Matching that wonderful white stallion to blazed-faced bride, Bonny-Pru, made him vanish from the land, never to return again.
+Schorb's magic turns the swirl of the clouds overhead into a white stallion that 'could blow back the floozy wind from Manitoba down to the plains of old Mexico.'
+Matching that wonderful white stallion to his blazed-faced bride, Bonny-Pru, helped him vanish from the land, never to return again.
 The poor people were on their feet, like freed horses, whinnying and galloping in place.
 O'Shay had turned them into free and happy horses.

-So FIVE and TEN ends in a happy place, guided there by Schorb's creative heart.
+FIVE and TEN ends in a happy place; a place of Freedom.

 Pat Mullan is a thriller writer, poet, and artist.
 You can visit him at: www.patmullan.com.